Public launch

 Ground truth for AI

-Models keep getting asked policy questions.
-RuleSpec gives them a key — verifiable answers grounded in actual statute, useful for both training and inference.
+People keep asking models policy questions.
+The Axiom Foundation gives them a key — verifiable answers grounded in actual law, useful for both training and inference.

 Reform without rewriting